 Real Reasons for Ghostly Activity According to Skeptics & Science

-It’s not surprising what skeptics say about ghosts, as they usually do their darndest to prove that ghosts and paranormal events don’t actually exist.
+What skeptics say about ghosts is that they typically maintain that ghosts and paranormal events aren’t real.
 The reasons given are numerous and cover a wide range of explanations.
-The same goes for the scientific community, whose overall opinion is that there is zero provable evidence that spirits walk the earth.
+The same goes for the scientific community, whose overall opinion is that there is zero evidence that spirits walk the earth.
 Therefore, they offer four primary theories of why people might claim they’ve had a ghostly encounter.
 The explanations are as follows:

 1. Psychological Factors

-Adding to the pile, it’s been postulated that waking dreams can produce a sense of intrusion, feelings of dread, or the belief that one is witnessing ghosts.
-Curiously, this chilling phenomenon is sometimes accompanied by individuals who swear that something or someone supernatural is trying to choke them.
+Adding to the pile, many experts postulate that waking dreams produce a sense of intrusion, feelings of dread, or the belief that one is witnessing ghosts.
+Curiously, this chilling phenomenon causes individuals to swear that something or someone of a supernatural nature is trying to choke them.

-Paranormal researchers believe that in many cases, supernatural occurrences are caused by geological features.
+Surprisingly, numerous paranormal researchers believe that, in many instances, geological features can cause supernatural occurrences.
 As a result, geographic locations under or near a dwelling, such as limestone deposits, magnetite, quartz, and magnetic fields, may very well explain supernatural events.

 Magnetic Fields

-In contrast, a few paranormal researchers believe that that paranormal activity can actually alter magnetic fields, and that a spirit uses the magnetic energy from an area to make its presence known.
+In contrast, a few paranormal researchers believe that paranormal activity can alter magnetic fields and that a spirit uses the magnetic energy from an area to make its presence known.

 Sound Waves